Esri/esri-leaflet-doc/src/pages/api-reference/layers/vector-layer.md

 `L.esri.Vector.vectorTileLayer` uses the [`esri-leaflet-vector` plugin](https://github.com/Esri/esri-leaflet-vector) to display vector tile service layers and their styles published from user data.

+> Your vector tile service must be published using the [Web Mercator Auxiliary Sphere tiling scheme (WKID 102100/3857)](https://epsg.io/3857) and the default scale options used by Google Maps, Bing Maps and [ArcGIS Online](https://services.arcgisonline.com/arcgis/rest/services).
+The `esri-leaflet-vector` plugin will not support any other spatial reference for vector tile layers because it relies directly upon mapbox-gl-js v1.

 ### Constructor

 **Note:** There are two ways to construct this layer with the required `key` parameter, either with an item ID or service URL of a hosted vector tile layer.